mac-comp240-master/activities_2-asm/1-assembly-basics/README.md

 * The -Og flag denotes that the compiler should use the lowest level of optimization (for us this means the assembly code will be easier to read).
 This is a minus sign, capital Oh letter,  and a lower case g.

 * The -S flag creates assembly language code in files called [TARGET].s.
 (This is a minus and a capital S all by itself sent to gcc.)
-For this activity, the 2 'target' assembly code files we will examine are:
+For this activity, the 'target' assembly code file we will examine is `swap.s`.

-    swap.s
-	sum.s

-We will review the files `swap.s` and `sum.s`.
-First start with `swap.s`.
-As you view each of these assembly files, then you can view the corresponding .c file in the code editor.
-We have started with swap.c and swap.s available in two different panels.
-Make each visible so that you can compare them.

 ## References